themisir/themisir.com/content/posts/c-sharp-codegen.md

   - https://images.unsplash.com/photo-1643114823006-a0fd52f70670?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1828&q=80
 ---

-First and foremost I want to write quick disclaimer before you start reading the article.
-The reason I wanted to write such article is that becuase as of writing this article there was not much of resources available on the internet to cover the subject.
-For some reason Microsoft lately decided that it's *good* idea to write blog posts instead of proper documentation for the new features they've introducing.
-So I wanted to share my findings to let other devs save up some time.
-But for no means I don't have deep knowledge of this subject.
-I might have gone thru some "hacky" workarounds in some cases that could have been written much better.
-I will try to update this article as I learn more *efficient* ways of doing things explained in this article.
+fiwst and fowemost i want to wwite q-quick discwaimew b-befowe you stawt w-weading the a-awticwe.
+(U ﹏ U) the weason i-i wanted to w-wwite such awticwe i-is that becuase a-as of wwiting this awticwe thewe was nyot much of wesouwces avaiwabwe on the i-intewnet to covew the subject. -.- fow some weason micwosoft w-watewy decided that it's *good* idea to wwite bwog posts instead o-of pwopew documentation f-fow the n-nyew featuwes they've i-intwoducing. -.- s-so i wanted t-to shawe my findings t-to wet othew d-devs save up some time. ^^;; but fow nyo means i don't have deep knowwedge of this s-subject. >_< i might have gone thwu some "hacky" wowkawounds i-in some cases that couwd h-have been wwitten much bettew. mya i wiww twy to update this awticwe a-as i weawn mowe *efficient* ways of doing things expwained in t-this awticwe.

-## Why would you need to use Source Generator?
+## why wouwd you nyeed to use souwce g-genewatow?

-Last week I was writing a binary serialization utility for converting runtime objects into binary format that can be efficiently serialized and deserialized.
-The serializer itself is composed of 2 parts.
-Binary encoder, writer or whatever you call it, that provides API to write primitives like byte, int, string to the buffer using methods like: `encoder.WriteUInt64(value)`.
-It's simple and straightforward.
-And the second part is the object serializer that maps fields of runtime objects into corresponding encoder method and writes its data to the buffer using that method.
-Here's what it looks like:
+wast week i was wwiting a binawy s-sewiawization utiwity f-fow convewting w-wuntime objects i-into binawy f-fowmat that can b-be efficientwy s-sewiawized and desewiawized. (⑅˘꒳˘) t-the sewiawizew itsewf is composed of 2 pawts.
+(U ᵕ U❁) binawy encodew, -.- wwitew o-ow nyanievew you caww it, ^^;; that pwovides api to w-wwite pwimitives wike byte, >_< int, s-stwing to the buffew using methods wike: `encoder.WriteUInt64(value)`. σωσ it's simpwe and stwaightfowwawd. σωσ a-and the second p-pawt is the object s-sewiawizew that m-maps fiewds o-of wuntime objects i-into cowwesponding e-encodew method a-and wwites its data to the buffew using that method. >_< hewe's nyani it wooks w-wike:

 ```csharp
 public sealed class Customer